Community Safety Practices

 My Campus Pass

-- When traveling to campus or entering a Rutgers building, all employees and students must use the My Campus Pass symptom checker app.
+- When traveling to campus or entering a Rutgers building, employees and students may use the My Campus Pass symptom checker app to screen for COVID-19 symptoms.

 - To access My Campus Pass, log into my.rutgers.edu.